phishx-docs/phishx-docs.github.io/docs/en/guide/ui/companies.md

 ---
 # Change Company

-   ::: tip Companies and Environments
+   ::: tip Companies and environments
    Your company can have access to multiple environments.
    :::